Learn More

 Areas of Training and Services

-TRABAC (Training Responsible Adults to be Bookkeeping and Accounting Clerks)
+Training Responsible Adults to be Bookkeeping and Accounting Clerks (TRABAC)

 The courses apply the theory and practice of double-entry bookkeeping, use of journals and ledgers, preparation of basic payroll records, worksheet statements, bank statement reconciliations, adjusting and closing entries and development.

-TRABAC PLUS (Contextualized Training for Responsible Adults to be Bookkeeping and Accounting Clerks)
+Contextualized Training for Responsible Adults to be Bookkeeping and Accounting Clerks (TRABAC PLUS)

-TRABAC PLUS (CONTEXTUALIZED) incorporates remediation and/or English as a Second Language (ESL) as needed for each individual student.
+TRABAC PLUS (CONTEXTUALIZED) incorporates remediation and/or English for Speakers of Other Languages (ESOL) as needed for each individual student.
 The courses apply the theory and practice of double-entry bookkeeping, use of journals and ledgers, preparation of basic payroll records, worksheet statements, bank statement reconciliations, adjusting and closing entries and development.

-Medical terminology, medical 3rd party billing and coding, medical office skills, clinical office techniques, software specific to medical field, internship.
+Medical terminology, electronic health records, medical office skills, clinical office techniques, software specific to medical field, internship.

-TRAMA PLUS (Contextualized Training for Responsible Adults as Medical Assistants)
+Contextualized Training for Responsible Adults as Medical Assistants (TRAMA PLUS)

-TRAMA PLUS (CONTEXTUALIZED) incorporates remediation and/or English as a Second Language (ESL) as needed for each individual student.
-Core training includes medical terminology, medical 3rd party billing and coding, medical office skills, clinical office techniques, software specific to medical field, and an office internship.
+TRAMA PLUS (CONTEXTUALIZED) incorporates remediation and/or English for Speakers of Other Languages (ESOL) as needed for each individual student.
+Core training includes medical terminology, electronic health records, medical office skills, clinical office techniques, software specific to medical field, and an office internship.

 Additional Programs

-Beginner, intermediate and advanced classes available.
+Beginner, intermediate and advanced classes are available.
 Instruction in improving English listening, speaking, reading, writing and pronunciation skills using classroom instruction coupled with multimedia technology.
-Day and evening classes are offered.

-Newly arrived refugees receive English as a Second Language instruction and computer literacy skills.
+Newly arrived refugees receive English for Speakers of Other Languages instruction and computer literacy skills.

 Support Services